Amateur rocketry: Notable events

 On February 22, 2020 Mike Hughes, known as "Mad Mike", died after the parachute in his homemade rocket deployed prematurely and detached during liftoff.

-On March 8, 2021, a student group of the South African University of KwaZulu-Natal beat the previous African amateur hybrid rocket altitude record with their Phoenix-1B Mk IIr vehicle by reaching 18 km height after successfully launching it at the Denel Overberg Test Range in the Western Cape.
+On October 20, 2024, the USC Rocket Propulsion Laboratory (USCRPL) launched Aftershock II from the Black Rock Desert in Nevada, reaching an altitude of 143 km and exceeding the Kármán line.
+A post-flight whitepaper reported a maximum velocity of 1,610 m/s, as determined through double integration of acceleration data obtained from the onboard inertial measurement unit (IMU) within the avionics system.

 On 19 April 2025, Ethan Kosoof of New Zealand successfully launched Meraki II, a two-stage, solid-fueled amateur rocket which he designed and engineered.
 The rocket reached an altitude of 121.6 kilometres, crossing the Kármán line and qualifying as a spaceflight.
 Launched from Mt White Station in Canterbury with the support of the Meraki Team and the New Zealand Rocketry Association, the rocket attained a maximum speed of 5,990 kilometres per hour (Mach 5.6) and maintained continuous telemetry throughout the mission.
 Meraki 2 represents the first amateur rocket to reach space outside of the United States, the first fully self-funded and individually designed amateur rocket to achieve spaceflight, and the fastest amateur rocket flight recorded to date.

+On April 18, 2026, the USC Rocket Propulsion Laboratory (USCRPL) launched Daybreak from the Black Rock Desert in Nevada, carrying onboard payloads.
+USCRPL has stated that the vehicle surpassed the Kármán line; however, as of publication, the rocket’s altitude and flight data have not yet been released.

+On 30 April 2026, Ethan Kosoof of New Zealand successfully launched Meraki III, a two-stage, solid-fueled amateur rocket.
+The booster was powered by a VT Propellants P8900 Supernova, which staged to a VT Propellants O motor for the sustainer.
+The combined impluse tipped the scales at sub 50,000 N-s making it the most efficient amateur space shot to date.
+The rocket reached an altitude of 110 kilometres, crossing the Kármán line and qualifying as a spaceflight.
+Launched from Mt White Station in Canterbury with the support of the Meraki Team and the New Zealand Rocketry Association, the rocket attained a maximum speed of 7,500 kilometres per hour (Mach 6.1) and maintained continuous telemetry throughout the mission.